How to Design a Website: A Step-by-Step Guide from Idea to Launch

 Additionally, make sure to familiarize yourself with hosting maintenance.
 That way, your WordPress site will always have the most effective security and deliver the best performance.

-For a much more beginner-friendly option, we recommend checking out a website builder like Hostinger Website Builder.
+For a much more beginner-friendly option, we recommend checking out a website builder like Hostinger.
 Unlike a CMS, this software comes with a visual, drag-and-drop interface that allows making edits right on the web page.

 Below are several advantages of using Hostinger Website Builder: